 ½ teaspoon garam masala

-1. Boil the potato until cooked, then peel, cut into 2cm cubes and leave to cool.
+1. Boil the potato and carrot until cooked, then peel the potato, cut it all into 2cm cubes and leave to cool.

 2. Heat vegetable oil in a large pan for a minute over a medium heat, and then add the chillis and garlic and fry for 20 seconds, stirring constantly.
 Add the onion and fry until it is golden brown, stirring every couple of minutes.